netdata/netdata/database/engine/README.md

 server).
 When configuring your system you should make sure there are at least 50 file descriptors available per `dbengine` instance.

-*Netdata allocates 25% of the available file descriptors to its Database Engine instances.* This means that only 25% of the file descriptors that are available to the Netdata service are accessible by dbengine instances.
+_Netdata allocates 25% of the available file descriptors to its Database Engine instances._ This means that only 25% of the file descriptors that are available to the Netdata service are accessible by db engine instances.

 You should take
 that into account when configuring your service or system-wide file descriptor limits.
 You can roughly estimate that the